eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

   ```json
   { "position": 300, "requestId": "xyz" }
   ```

-- Now your breakpoint in the Vehicle App gets hit and you can inspect everything in your debug session
-- After resuming execution (<kbd>F5</kbd>), a response from your Vehicle App is published to the response topic
-- You can see the response in the MQTT window.
+Now your breakpoint in the Vehicle App gets hit and you can inspect everything in your debug session.
+After resuming execution (<kbd>F5</kbd>), a response from your Vehicle App is published to the response topic.
+You can see the response in the MQTT window.

 ## Trigger your Github Workflows